bleedblack1/IITK_hackathon-/README.md

 ## Example

-Here's a basic example of how the script works:
+Here's a basic example of how the code works:

 - **Input**: A website URL (e.g., `https://example.com`).
 - **Output**: A JSON file containing: